benc-uk/vuego-demoapp/README.md

-push                 📤 Push container image to registry run                  🏃 Run BOTH components locally using Vue CLI and Go server backend watch-server         👀 Run API server with hot reload file watcher, needs cosmtrek/air watch-frontend       👀 Run frontend SPA with hot reload file watcher deploy               🚀 Deploy to Azure Web App undeploy             💀 Remove from Azure test                 🎯 Unit tests for server and frontend test-report          🎯 Unit tests for server and frontend (with report output)
+push                 📤 Push container image to registry run                  🏃 Run BOTH components locally using Vue CLI and Go server backend watch-server         👀 Run API server with hot reload file watcher, needs cosmtrek/air watch-frontend       👀 Run frontend with hot reload file watcher build-frontend       🧰 Build and bundle the frontend into dist deploy               🚀 Deploy to Azure Container Apps undeploy             💀 Remove from Azure test                 🎯 Unit tests for server and frontend test-report          🎯 Unit tests for server and frontend (with report output)